 PSD2, which stands for the Second Payment Services Directive, was introduced by the European Union with the aim to create a more innovative payments market, regulate new players and protect customers online.

 Key to this is the necessity for banks to open up their APIs and customer data to new Third Party Providers (TPPs) entering the market.
 First passed in 2015, the EU has struggled to fully adopt the regulation with big setbacks around Strong Customer Authentication pushing out the deadline for implementation to December 2020.
-In spite of these setbacks, banks in the region have begun to launch Open Banking services.

 The United Kingdom